PowerfullUser/PowerBrowser/README.md

 - Reading Various Types of Documents
 - Has an istant search feature

-## Future Improvements on PowerBrowser Version 9
+## Future Improvements on PowerBrowser Version 10
-- Direct Implementation of notes panel into the browser
+- Upgrading of the Settings Panel
-- Customization and Configuration of the registration
+- Addtion of Quick Notes
-- General Bug Fixes and UI improvements